pyvista/pyvista/doc/source/api/core/partitioned.rst

    pop is not supported in ``PartitionedDataSet`` class.

-``PartitionedDataSet`` also supports slicing for getting or setting partitions.
+``PartitionedDataSet`` also supports slicing to get or set partitions.

 .. jupyter-execute::